 This is the most commonly asked question in my doula interviews, and the answer is NO. My sister is a paramedic, and although we have always shared an interest in the medical field, my interest is informational only.
 I leave the medical work to her and other amazing medical professionals.
 As a doula, it is beyond my scope of practice to do anything other than give you informational support and physical/psychological comfort techniques during your birth.
 You are welcome to read more about what doulas do and do not do, here.

-Does a doula replace my partner when I’m in labor?
+Does a Birth Doula replace my partner when I’m in labor?

 What is your doula style, and how will you be able to properly support me?

-I consider myself to offer nurturing support and am prepared to be as hands on as necessary, depending upon your preference.
-When entering into your birth space the very first thing I do is assess the energy in the room.
+I consider myself to offer nurturing support and am prepared to be as hands-on (or hands-off) as necessary, depending upon your needs.
+When entering into your space the very first thing I do is assess the energy in the room.
 My job is to work symbiotically with your energy and needs in order to provide you with the best support possible.
-I take pride in being an evidence based doula who offers calm and confident support with a simple and straight forward communication style.
+I take pride in being an evidence-based doula who offers calm and confident support with a simple and straight forward communication style.
 I support you 100% in your goals and choices.

-I can support you through educational resources, physical comfort, such as massage, acupressure and laboring positions and emotionally through positive, affirming language and breathing techniques.
+I can support you with evidence-based educational and community resources, physical comfort (such as non-clinical comfort massage, acupressure and laboring positions), and emotionally through positive, affirming language and breathing techniques.
 How I support you depends on how you want and need support.